College lacrosse: Division II men's lacrosse

-Division II lacrosse is made up of 75 teams, mainly located in the Northeast and Southeast.
+Division II lacrosse is made up of 77 teams, mainly located in the Northeast and Southeast.
 The USILA conducted a "small college" lacrosse championship tournament in 1972 and 1973.
 Division II men's lacrosse held its first NCAA tournament in 1974 with an eight-team bracket.
 The format remained the same until 1980, when the field dropped to just two teams as the Division III tournament was inaugurated.
 From 1982 through 1992, a Division II playoff was not conducted.
 In 2001, a four-team bracket was instituted.
 The Division II men’s lacrosse championship bracket expanded from four to eight teams starting with the 2013 season.
-Adelphi University currently holds the record for the number of D-II championships, with seven and also appeared in the championship a record 11 times.
+Adelphi University currently holds the record for the most D-II championships, with eight; it also has the most appearances in the championship match with 12.

 NCAA Division II lacrosse programs are organized into eight conferences, as well as independent programs consisting of mainly new D-II lacrosse teams.
 The newest addition to the roster of Division II men's lacrosse conferences came in 2017–18 when the Great Lakes Valley Conference began sponsoring men's lacrosse.

-On December 2, 2014; the University of Alabama In Huntsville (UAH) announced the additional of Men's and Women's Lacrosse programs.
+On December 2, 2014; the University of Alabama in Huntsville (UAH) announced the addition of men's and women's lacrosse programs.
 These programs began competition with the 2016 season, initially as independents.

-The most recent Division II men's national champions are the Tampa Spartans.
+The most recent Division II men's national champions are the Adelphi Panthers.